Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 When it comes to exception handling, the Amazon SDK for Java 2.x uses runtime (unchecked) exceptions.

 The base exception, covering all SDK exceptions, is SdkServiceException, which extends from the Java unchecked RuntimeException.
-If you catch this, you'll catch all exceptions thrown by the SDK.
+If you catch this, you'll catch all exceptions that the SDK throws.

 There are more specific exception types under DynamoDbException.
 Some of these exception types apply to control-plane operations such as TableAlreadyExistsException.
 Others apply to data-plane operations.
 The following is an example of a common data-plane exception:

-• ConditionalCheckFailedException—You specified a condition in the request that evaluated to false.
+• ConditionalCheckFailedException – You specified a condition in the request that evaluated to false.
 For example, you might have tried to perform a conditional update on an item, but the actual value of the attribute did not match the expected value in the condition.
-A request that fails in this manner will not be retried.
+A request that fails in this manner isn't retried.

-Other situations don’t have a specific exception defined.
+Other situations don't have a specific exception defined.
 For example, when your requests get throttled the specific ProvisionedThroughputExceededException might get thrown, while in other cases the more generic DynamoDbException is thrown.
-In either case you can determine if the exception was caused by throttling by checking if isThrottlingException() returns true.
+In either case, you can determine if throttling caused the exception by checking if isThrottlingException() returns true.

 Depending on your application needs, you can catch all AwsServiceException or DynamoDbException instances.
-But often you need different behavior in different situations.
-The logic to deal with a condition check failure will be different compared to dealing with throttling.
+However, you often need different behavior in different situations.
+The logic to deal with a condition check failure is different than that to handle throttling.
 Define which exceptional paths you want to deal with and make sure to test the alternative paths.
-This helps you make sure you’re able to deal with all relevant scenarios.
+This helps you make sure that you can deal with all relevant scenarios.

 Amazon request ID